zouharvi/uds-snlp-tutorial/conditional-random-fields/main.md

 $\arg \max_y \frac{\exp(\Phi(y,x))}{\sum_{y'} \exp(\Phi(y',x))}$

 ::: notes
-- Another approach is to assign some probability of a score to every sequence and then pick the best one.
+- Another approach is to assign a score to every sequence and then pick the best one.
 - So Phi in this case would just score every possible sequence and by doing softmax we get a conditional probability
 :::